 We believe portable (re-usable) identity will make this future a reality.
 It will mean that customers don’t have to continuously re-verify themselves every time they want to access a new online service, and mean businesses save time and money due to reduced compliance costs.

 It’s also empowering – in our pilot, the customer has control of their identity data and can permission it from any smartphone.
 Plus, it holds the potential to boost the UK’s tech ecosystems by enabling customer onboarding at scale, without compromising on privacy or security, which translates to faster FinTech growth, more jobs and improved tax receipts for the government.

 Finally, this solution has the potential to improve access and inclusion in financial services.
 We are thrilled that Monese, Seedrs, Curve and B-Social are leading the way in demonstrating the need for this kind of progressive, customer-centric and privacy-first solution.
 By participating in the sandbox pilot, we hope to show policy makers and regulators that fixing identity is critical to the UK and to global society, that the tech is ready, and that the time is now.

 The FCA is the UK financial services regulator, an organization that was set up to protect the financial markets and promote innovation in the interest of consumers– it’s widely acknowledged as one of the most progressive regulators world-wide.
-Its sandbox gives companies the opportunity to test innovative propositions in the market with real consumers and in the case of GFIN, across regulatory geographic borders.
+Its sandbox gives companies the opportunity to test innovative propositions in the market with real consumers and in the case of the Global Financial Innovation Network (GFIN), across regulatory geographic borders.